polekstulod/xml-js/README.md

+# XML-JS

+## Instruction
-## Run 'index.html' on a local server so that it will work! :)
+Run 'index.html' on a local server so that it will work! :)

 ### Group 7:
 - Armel Mendoza